sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 Visit [Install IDE](./../../../Tang-Nano-Doc/install-the-ide.md) to prepare the enviroment for this FPGA.

-For windows users, we recommend use this [Programmer](https://dl.sipeed.com/shareURL/TANG/programmer) application install the Programmer application installed with IDE, this can reduce many trobules we will meet.

 For Linux users, if it's difficult to run Programmer application to burn firmware into fpga, please visit [OpenFpgaloader](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-Doc/flash-in-linux.html) to see how to use it.

 ## New Project